 There are many clinical trials investigating various treatments for MND across the world.
 Here we focus on trials that are in the spotlight and provide you with updates on the latest results and related news.

-This Phase 3 trial is currently ACTIVE and RECRUITING.
+This Phase 3 trial is currently ACTIVE and NOT RECRUITING.

 Arimoclomol is being tested by Orphazyme for its effectiveness in MND.
 The compound works by protecting cells from accumulation of misfolded proteins by using the cell's natural defence mechanism, the heath shock response, resulting in production of protective heat-shock protein in stressed cells.